sdb-general/mandelbrotAttempt/README.md

 # mandelbrotAttempt

 Here is a short test project to generate a plot of the Mandelbrot set, just to familiarise myself with SDL.
+Checkout the multithreading branch for most effective runthrough

 This branch is a little messy, but will utilise all the available threads.